hanatos/vkdt/readme.md

 command line interface `vkdt-cli`. we force a timeout, too, but it's something like 16 minutes. let us know if you run into this..

+* **can i build without display server?**
+there is a `cli` target, i.e. you can try to run `make cli` to only generate the command line interface tools that do not depend on xorg or wayland or glfw.

 * **how do i build a binary package?**
 you mostly need the `bin/` directory for this. after running `make` inside `bin/`, a straight copy of `bin/` to say `/opt/vkdt/` would work (you can put a